IcecoolR/Visitavi/README.md

 Visitavi is an interactive web tool that allows users to explore and mark places they've visited or plan to visit.
 Using Leaflet for dynamic maps and GeoJSON data for country boundaries, Visitavi provides an engaging way to visualize your travel history and future destinations.

 ### Features:
-- Interactive world map with zoom and pan
+- Interactive world map with zoom and pan functionality
-- Real-time statistics tracking your travel progress
+- Track your travel progress in real-time with dynamic statistics
-- Visual legend for place borders
+- Visual legend for an instant status overview
-- Responsive on all devices
+- Responsive design, optimized for all screen sizes
-- Local storage to record travel data
+- Data persistence: Your travel progress is saved locally

 ### Built With:
 - **Leaflet.js**: A leading JavaScript library for interactive maps - [Learn more](https://leafletjs.com/)